Governance statement

 - leading other major projects.

-The Deputy Mayor is appointed by the Mayor at the first meeting of the Council.
+The Deputy Mayor is appointed by the Mayor at the first meeting of Council.
 Under usual circumstances, the Deputy Mayor exercises the same roles as other elected members.
 If the Mayor is absent or incapacitated, the Deputy Mayor must perform all of the responsibilities and duties and may exercise the powers of the Mayor (as summarised above).
-The Deputy Mayor may be removed from office by resolution of the Council.
+The Deputy Mayor may be removed from office by resolution of Council.

 Community boards are the grass roots of local democracy where people in each of our towns and villages can take their concerns or seek assistance.
-Community Boards consist of four members elected alongside the Council at the local elections.
+Community Boards consist of four members elected alongside Council at the local elections.

-A board’s role is to advocate for its residents, but it also has powers to make decisions about issues within its boundaries and as per the powers delegated to it by the Council.
-Boards may also make submissions to the Council and other statutory agencies.
+A board’s role is to advocate for its residents, but it also has powers to make decisions about issues within its boundaries and as per the powers delegated to it by Council.
+Boards may also make submissions to Council and other statutory agencies.

 Community boards are constituted under section 49 of the LGA to: